 There is one state that tried to implement new laws in anticipation of this new rule passing.
 That state is South Dakota.
 Let’s take a look at it.

 In 2016, South Dakota enacted legislation that was clearly unconstitutional by the old Quill case standards.
-This law required remote sellers without a physical presence in the state to collect sales tax if certain gross revenue or transaction thresholds were met – more than $100,000 of goods sold or 200 transactions.
+This law required remote sellers without a physical presence in the state to collect sales tax if certain gross revenue or transaction thresholds are met – more than $100,000 of goods sold or 200 transactions.

 Will the South Dakota requirement for any online retailer be upheld?
 I think it will, so it’s something to be aware of.
 However, does your business surpass the minimums in the state of South Dakota?
 Does it ever sell to a customer in South Dakota?
 These are both things to consider.
 You’ll only need to collect and remit sales tax for your customer’s locations.